arjun2598/FlashPoint/docs/PERFORMANCE.md

 - **`Order` is 32 bytes, and could plausibly be 24.** `Price::Rep` and
   `Quantity::Rep` are 64-bit.
-Tick counts and share quantities may fit comfortably in 32 bits for any realistic instrument, which would take the payload from 25 bytes to 17 and the object from 32 to 24, improving cache density and allowing more orders to fit in higher cache levels.
-However, the choice of 64-bit is intentional here to allow a greater range, and latency should be measured under realistic order-book workloads before reducing the representation size, since smaller objects improve cache locality but may not materially affect end-to-end matching performance.
+Tick counts and share quantities may fit comfortably in 32 bits for any realistic instrument, which would take the payload from 25 bytes to 17 and the object from 32 to 24.
+The 64-bit choice is intentional, for range.
+Smaller objects improve cache density, but whether that shows up in end-to-end matching has to be measured under a realistic workload before the representation shrinks.

-  Recorded here rather than acted on.
-The point worth noting is that because each type names its representation as a nested `Rep` alias, testing the hypothesis is a two-line change plus updating the `sizeof` assertion in `tests/order_test.cpp` — not a repo-wide edit.
-That cheapness is a deliberate payoff of the strong-type wrapper (DD-010) and is what makes it reasonable to defer the question instead of guessing now.
+  Recorded rather than acted on.
+Because each type names its representation as a nested `Rep` alias, testing the hypothesis is a two-line change plus the `sizeof` assertion in `tests/order_test.cpp`, not a repo-wide edit (DD-010).

 ## Guard rails already in place